-As a rule, the kitchen/dining space is the heart of family home and the room we spend most time in — cooking, eating, entertaining, working and relaxing — and an open-plan (or semi-open-plan) space is often the best and most fashionable way to model your new extension.
+As a rule, the kitchen/dining space is the heart of the family home and the room we spend the most time in, cooking, eating, entertaining, working and relaxing.
+An open-plan (or semi-open plan) space is often the best and most fashionable way to model your new kitchen.

-The key to creating the perfect open-plan kitchen is getting the space and the layout right first, the choosing the cabinetry, design details and colour selections later.
+The key to creating the perfect open-plan kitchen is getting the space and the layout right first, choosing the cabinetry, design details, and colour selections later.
 Think about these things to help make your decision:

 - Will your kitchen be purely for preparing meals, or do you want dining space too?

 - Do you want to be visible when cooking, or tucked around a corner?